-UH-X Multipurpose Helicopter
+UH-2 / 412EPX / UH-X Multipurpose Helicopter

 On 28 March 2012 Kawasaki Heavy Industries, Ltd. announced that it had received an order for a new multipurpose helicopter (Part 1) from the Japan Ministry of Defense (MOD).
-The UH-X, a successor to the UH-1J, will be used by the Ground Self-Defense Force (GSDF) for a variety of missions including transport of goods and personnel.
-The UH-X will be derived from the OH-1 observation helicopter, a production model developed and manufactured by Kawasaki for GSDF.
+The UH-X, a successor to the UH-1J, would be used by the Ground Self-Defense Force (GSDF) for a variety of missions including transport of goods and personnel.
+The UH-X would be derived from the OH-1 observation helicopter, a production model developed and manufactured by Kawasaki for GSDF.
 By leveraging the technological and manufacturing base of OH-1, Kawasaki aims to reduce technological risks associated with development and appropriately control life cycle costs.